zhangjq0908/Easer/README.en.md

 Support Easer
 ------
+### Help translating
+Easer's translation work is hosted on [Hosted Weblate](https://hosted.weblate.org/projects/easer/), the official hosted instance of [weblate](https://weblate.org), an FLOSS platform for crowd-sourced web translation.

+We kindly welcome anyone to contribute any amount of translation.
+Translations will be licensed under [CC-0](https://creativecommons.org/choose/zero/) by default, which effectively means they will enter [Public Domain](https://en.wikipedia.org/wiki/Public_domain); please contact us in advance if you would like a different license.

 ### Raising issues, commenting on issues and solving issues
 If you encounter problems when using Easer, you can submit an issue.
 The more detail you can provide, the better -- it will let the issue be pinned down faster.
 You can also open an issue if you think there are features that Easer should have.